Lawshall: Planning

 In the adopted Babergh Local Plan Alteration No. 2 (2006) the Built-up area boundary is defined for Bury Road, Lambs Lane and The Street with no sites allocated for new residential development.
 Areas of Visual and/or Recreational Amenity are also defined which protect important open space, visually important gaps in the street scene and recreational facilities.

 Part of the parish north of The Street, including Frithy Wood Site of Special Scientific Interest (SSSI), is within an area defined as Special Landscape Area.
 The boundary of the SSSI is also defined within the parish.

 Listed buildings

-English Heritage lists the following listed buildings within the parish of Lawshall.
+Historic England lists the following listed buildings within the parish of Lawshall.